SeraphimLeo/downloadn_images/README.md

 # how to use

-You will see `welcome, please pass the URL and press ENTER!` on your screen when you ran this tool.
-Follow the tips pass the URL and press enter , after some seconds the images can be download in the `imgs` folder which named by the page title.
+You will see 'welcome, please pass the URL and press ENTER!' on your screen when you ran this tool.
+Follow the tips pass the URL and press enter , after some seconds the images can be downloaded in the `imgs` folder which named by the page title.

 ***